horacioleon/challenge-remote-access/client_side.md

 ````

 In this case the problem was related do the private rsa key file.
-To solve this problem recreate the key (ssh-keygen) according to the procedure and resync (ssh-copy-id) with your account or recover the key from a backup.
+To solve this problem recreate the key (ssh-keygen) according to the procedure and re-sync (ssh-copy-id) with your account or recover the key from a backup.

 If you recover your key from a backup, maybe the key come with wrong permissions, if you try to open the tunnel manually, you get a different error.